 California Avocado farmers rely on Integrated Pest Management (IPM) to combat pests and diseases.
 As a result, California Avocados rank among the lowest of all fruits and vegetables for pesticide use.

-If treatment for pests is necessary, the softest chemicals are selected to have the least impact on the environment and on beneficial organisms in the orchard.
+If treatment for pests is necessary, the softest chemicals are selected to have the least impact on the environment and on beneficial organisms in the groves.

 With the number of California Avocado groves becoming Certified Organic the trend toward organic production is on the rise.
 New Certified Organic avocado acreage is coming into production in California each year to meet the ever-increasing demand for organically grown fruit.

-Avocado orchards help renew our air supply and keep it fresh by absorbing carbon dioxide and producing oxygen.
+Avocado groves help renew our air supply and keep it fresh by absorbing carbon dioxide and producing oxygen.

 Avocado tree roots stabilize the soil and help prevent erosion.

-Avocado orchards can reduce storm run-off and the possibility of flooding.
+Avocado groves can reduce storm run-off and the possibility of flooding.
 By slowing runoff and filtering rain water, orchards can improve water quality.